-I was sitting in a presentation recently, given by an old school mate.
+I was sitting in a presentation a while ago, given by an old school mate.
 The audience was primarily Start-Up founders.

 So I’m doing my best with the following, to pick up the phone and actually dial it.

 With any hint that something isn’t quite right with my body/ mind or that of a family member (or even pet!), I make myself call the doc, specialist (or vet!), and lock in a time.

 Keeping in touch with Family